Icinga/icinga2/doc/11-cli-commands.md

 Bash Auto-Completion (pressing `<TAB>`) is provided only for the corresponding context.

-While `--config` will suggest and auto-complete files and directories on disk, `feature enable` will only suggest disabled features. `repository` will know about object specific attributes, and so on.
+While `--config` will suggest and auto-complete files and directories on disk, `feature enable` will only suggest disabled features.
 Try it yourself.

 RPM and Debian packages install the bash completion files into `/etc/bash_completion.d/icinga2`.